mtkelleher/contigReport.github.io/README.md

-# contig_report
+# contigReport
-This program generates a report from a contig assembly.
+This stand-alone Python program generates a report from a contig file in FASTA format.

+The report contains:
+*Number of contigs
+*Total length in base pairs
+*Largest contig
+*N50 value

+##Input
 An input filename for the contig assembly in FASTA format is required.
-A text file is output with the number of contigs, total length in bp, largest contig, and N50 value.
 Argument for output filename is optional.

+###Output
-The default output filename is contigReport.txt
+The default output filename is contigReport.txt.